mingi3314/blog-factory/README.md

 ## Usage

 Once setup is complete, your blog is almost self-sustaining.
+You can:

-Regularly trigger the content generation action to keep your blog updated with fresh, SEO-optimized posts.
+1. Regularly trigger the content generation action to keep your blog updated with fresh, SEO-optimized posts.
+2. Use the scheduled posting feature for automatic, regular updates.
+3. Monitor your blog's performance through Google Search Console.
+4. Make manual edits or additions to your content as needed.

 Ensure that the deployment pipeline through Netlify is active to reflect changes live on your blog.

 ## Contribution